jpulse-net/jpulse-framework/docs/handlebars.md

 - Pattern passing: `pattern="..."` parameter passed to `file.extract` in the loop

 ### File Extraction
-Extract content from files using comment markers or regex patterns:
+Extract content from files using comment markers, CSS selectors, or regex patterns:

 **Using comment markers (default):**
 ```handlebars